CoinFabrik/scout-actions/README.md

 cargo scout-audit
 ```

-For more information on installation and usage, please refer to the [Getting Started](https://coinfabrik.github.io/scout/docs/intro) section in our documentation below.
+For more information on Scout's installation and usage, please refer to Scout's documentation for ink! or Soroban [Getting Started](https://coinfabrik.github.io/scout/docs/intro) section in our documentation below.
 - [How to integrate with Github Actions](#how-integrate-with-github-actions)
 - [Github Code Scanning integration](#github-code-scanning-integration)
 - [Examples](#examples)